 Ruth attended St. Hilda’s College, Oxford where she studied English and was elected President of Oxford Student Union.
 Prior to Stonewall, Ruth worked at the Equality Challenge Unit where she led work advising Higher Education Institutions on sexual orientation and gender identity equality.
 Ruth is a Marshall Memorial Fellow.

 In 2013, Ruth was voted the fifth most influential LGBT person in Britain in The Independent’s Pink List.

-Cathryn is the Chief Operating Officer and responsible for the strategic and day-to-day management of Stonewall’s finance and operations functions.
+Cathryn is the Managing Director and responsible for Stonewall’s operational, fundraising and business development functions.
 She also leads on Stonewall’s business planning and strategy development alongside the Chief Executive and the board.

 Cathryn is a Fellow of the Association of Chartered Certified Accountants.

 Jan is the group brand director at Aviva, the sixth largest insurance group in the world operating in 15 markets with 33 million customers.

 Previous marketing roles have included working at British Gas and BT, and she also co-founded two successful marketing consultancies; antennae and BLUEdOOR, with clients ranging from Diageo and Barrett Developments to Unilever.